MOLLY ROSE FOUNDATION

 Better support

-We aim to connect young people suffering from mental illness to the support they need and to steer them away from the unhelpful and dangerous content that is available on the Internet
+We aim to connect young people who are struggling to the support they need and to steer them away from the unhelpful and dangerous content that is available online.

 Better safeguarding